jdersch/PERQemu/PERQemu/Readme.txt

 to see the input prompt.
 This seems most prevalent on Windows 10.

 Workaround:  On Windows, enable "legacy mode" in the console Properties.
-This seems to fix most of the glitches.
+This seems to fix some of the glitches but it's still a mess.
 Mac and Linux terminal applications don't tend to misbehave as badly.
 Hitting ^L now clears and resets the window in case things are messy.
-Recent changes should fix the worst issues.

 2. Minimizing the Display window makes it disappear for good / very difficult